- Have any interest in Africa/ rest of the world?

 Every student will participate in a Community Learning of their choice as listed below:

-Located in South East on bus line number 9 (Powell) opposite Cleveland HS.
+Located in SE Portland on bus line number 9 (Powell) opposite Cleveland HS.

 Student will interact with students who speak Swahili, Maay Maay, Oromo, Amharic, Lingala, Nepali, Karen, Arabic, among others.

-This is a homework walk-in program where students come for help with their homework after school.
+- After School Program.
+Meets M-TH 3-5 p.m.
+(This is a homework walk-in program where students come for help with their homework after school.)

+- Preschool Program.
+(One of a kind) Meets M-TH 9-11:30 a.m.
 Most students are refugees from Africa and they do not speak much English.
 Very challenging group.
 Imagine these kids going to Kindergarten without social or English language skills?
-What will be the chances that they will ever graduate from HS let alone see a college door.
+What will be the chances that they will ever graduate from HS, let alone see a college door.
 Your small act counts.

-Task Description: INSPIRE seeks dedicated and responsible volunteers to tutor 4th-8th grade immigrant and refugee students in Literacy and Math during after-school hours.
+INSPIRE seeks dedicated and responsible volunteers to tutor immigrant and refugee students in literacy and math during after-school hours.
 Interview, orientation, and background check required.